 Formerly a gasworks plant in the 19th-century that is now a cultural center, Westergasfabriek hosts numerous venues and events spaces.
 The western part of the factory has also become a popular events venue, hosting various concerts and festivals.

 Meanwhile, the eastern building houses a theatre, bars, cafés, and a microbrewery.
 Small shops, art galleries, and studios create an indie, artsy atmosphere to the complex.
 There are also several restaurants on the grounds, overlooking the canal.

 There is a monthly arts and crafts market held here on the first Sunday of the month.
 If you are in the area when it’s on, then it is certainly worth making a visit.
 It is a lively event and a lovely opportunity to pick up souvenirs and trinkets.

-Stay In Westerpark If It is your first time visiting Amsterdam; You want to stay close to the city centre but without the crush of the tourist crowds; You are planning a family vacation.
+Stay In Westerpark If You want to stay close to the city centre but without the crush of the tourist crowds; You are planning a family vacation; this is your first-time visiting Amsterdam;

-Best places to stay in Amsterdam in Westerpark:🔍FIND BEST HOTELS NEAR WESTERPARK
+Best places to stay in Amsterdam in Westerpark for first-timers:🔍MORE HOTEL DEALS NEAR WESTERPARK

 The Tropenmuseum is another reflection of the area’s multicultural heritage.
 The museum houses various exhibitions of artifacts from across the eastern and middle eastern world.

 Culture vultures will also love to visit the iconic Hermitage on the bank of the River Amstel, the National Maritime Museum in the Oostelijke Eilanden, and the NEMO Science Museum.